HEDGEHOG CARE GUIDE

-In the event the power goes out in the winter you should have a backup heating method.
-I like hot hands (hand warmers) for emergencies and travel.
+In the event of a power outage in the winter, you should have a backup heating method.
+We recommend using hot hands (hand warmers) for emergencies and travel.
 These are toxic and should be placed in a sock and knotted shut or placed in one of our deluxe snuggle sacks with a hand warmer pouch built-in.
-In the event you do not have any put your hedgehog in a fleece snuggle sack or blanket and keep them close to your body until the power is back on.
+In the event you don't have any, put your hedgehog in a fleece snuggle sack or blanket and keep them close to your body until the power is back on.
 Do not use a handwarmer for a hedgehog that has begun a hibernation attempt!

 *Enrichment & Exercise**

-Daily exercise is vital for your hedgehog.
-I use bucket wheels and I also have some available to buy for $30.
-I do not recommend the use of other wheels other than the Kaytee comfort 12 inch wheel (however it is noisier and harder to clean).
-Wheels must be cleaned at a minimum every other day.
-Your hedgehog will likely use the bathroom while exercising.
-They can be potty trained by putting a litter box under the wheel.
-Hedgehogs are burrowing and foraging critters and they love dig boxes, sand baths, and small toys.
+Daily exercise is vital for your hedgehog's health.
+We recommend bucket wheels, and we also have some available for purchase.
+We do not recommend the use of other wheels other than the Kaytee comfort 12-inch wheel (however it is noisier and harder to clean).
+Wheels must be cleaned at least every other day, and your hedgehog will likely use the bathroom while exercising.
+Hedgehogs can be potty trained by putting a litter box under the wheel.
+Hedgehogs are burrowing and foraging creatures and enjoy dig boxes, sand baths, and small toys

-I recommend fleece, pine bedding, or paper bedding.
-If you purchase a cage set up, our kit will include a bag of kiln dried pine shavings.
+We recommend fleece, pine bedding, or paper bedding.
+If you purchase a cage set up, our kit will include a bag of kiln-dried pine shavings.
 It's important to note that hedgehogs are allergic to cedar, and it can be fatal.
-Fleece bedding is a good option to retain warmth but needs to be washed often and hedgehogs are very likely to use it to hide under (this can be prevented by attaching it to the bottom of the cage using velcro.
+Fleece bedding is a good option to rein warmth but needs to be washed often.
+Hedgehogs are very likely to use fleece bedding to hide under, which can be prevented by attaching it to the bottom of the cage using velcro.
 All bedding should be spot cleaned daily.
 We suggest pine, aspen, and paper to support their natural behaviors because hedgehogs love to burrow.

-Hedgehogs are prone to upper respiratory infections and ammonia buildup can be deadly if you do not clean their cage once every two weeks at a minimum.
+Hedgehogs are prone to upper respiratory infections, and ammonia buildup can be fatal if you don't clean their cage at least once every two weeks.
 You can use dawn dish soap or diluted white vinegar for hard surfaces.
 The cage and all accessories must be dry before you put the bedding in.
 A wet cage can make your hedgehog ill and cause fungal and bacterial growth.

 Hedgehogs need fresh food and water available at all times!
 Babies under 6 months should always have food available.
-Adults can have up to 2 TBSP of food per day preferably sometime between 5-10 pm as your hedgehog is waking up for the night.
-Your baby will come home with a 14-day supply of Coastal Quills Hedgehog food that they're already eating.
-It's a blend of a few high quality grain-free cat foods and has been specially mixed just for hedgehogs.
-We have health, nutritional needs, variety, and natural diet in mind.
-You can buy 1.5 lb or 3 lb bags and I will ship them to you.
-If you choose to feed something else I recommend Hedgehog Precision.
+Adults can have up to 2 TBSP of food per day, preferably sometime between 5-10 pm, as your hedgehog is waking up for the night.
+We recommend Coastal Quills Hedgehog food, which is a blend of a few high-quality grain-free cat foods and has been specially mixed just for hedgehogs.
 You can also feed pinky mice twice a week, mealworms, super worms, crickets, horn worms, and dubia roaches.
-For those of you that can't handle the bugs you can refrigerate them to slow them down and pick up bugs with tweezers.
+You can refrigerate the bugs to slow them down and pick them up with tweezers.
 You can also feed many types of boiled unseasoned meats occasionally.